HCL-TECH-SOFTWARE/domino-backup/docs/backup-providers/veeam/install_vss_writer.md

 Note: DNS entries are preferred.
 IP addresses should be avoided (but work in the same way).

-### Create SSH key for the system account on Domino server
+### Create SSH key for the the user running your Domino service

-For Domino servers using the Windows system account open a cmd.exe window in the following way.
+The SSH configuration needs to be performed for the user running your server.

+- In older installations this user is the Windows System account
+- In newer installations the user is often the Windows Local Service account
-In case the Domino server is running with an application user, perform the steps with the user assigned to the server.
+- If your user is running with an assigned local or Windows domain user, the configuration needs to be performed with this user

+For Domino servers using Windows system account or local service account, an interactive shell can be opened using the Windows `psexec` application from Windows Internals.
-To ensure the connection to the Veeam server also works when the server is started in the foreground instead of a service, the SSH key must be also copied to the account used to start the server!
+Note: To ensure the connection to the Veeam server also works when the server is started in the foreground instead of a service, the SSH key must be also copied to the account used to start the server!

-Open an administrator cmd window and run the following command:
+### Download Microsoft psexec.exe to Domino Server

+The `psexec` helper tool is only needed when running with an user which does not have a password and usually not login.

+Download the [ps-tools ZIP file](https://docs.microsoft.com/en-us/sysinternals/downloads/psexec) and extract the `psexec.exe` binary to your server (e.g. `c:\psexec.exe`).

+The `psexec.exe` helper tool is used to configure the SSH connection for the system account later.
+It can be removed after the configuration is performed.
+But keeping the helper binary could be useful for troubleshooting.

+## Start cmd.exe for Windows System Account

 ```
 PsExec.exe -ids cmd.exe